Kargamborgh/Battleshup/documentation/subjectDefinition.md

 **Users**: Player 1, player 2.
 If there is time left, a simple AI will be implemented, otherwise two human players

 **Functions for all users:** Starting the game, placing ships, shooting

+25.9.2014 changes:

+Grid will be a single instance of 20x10 squares instead of two 10x10 grids and both players' ships will be placed on the same grid.